Laboratory Diagnostics for the Emergency Patient

 - Diagnose renal, liver, pancreatic and diabetic emergency patients

-This online course in clinical pathology is set up in four modules, running during a period of ten weeks in autumn 2020.
-Each module has their own topic and contains pre-recorded webinars, case discussions, quizzes and recommended literature.
+This online course in clinical pathology is set up in four modules, running during March through April 2021.
+Each module has their own topic and contains pre-recorded webinars, case discussions and quizzes.
 Each module will finish with a live interactive webinar session.
 During the duration of the course there will be a possibility to interact with the lecturer.
-The course material for each module is released three weeks prior to the live session and can be accessed in your own time but should be completed before the set dates for the live interactive webinars.
+The course material for each module is released two weeks prior to the live session and can be accessed in your own time but should be completed before the set dates for the live interactive webinars.
+We start the course with an introduction webinar giving you the opportunity to get started with the course platform.

 Hematology: erythrocytes and platelets, focusing on diagnostics in acute anemia and diagnosing the bleeding patient